mjyc/cycle-robot-drivers/README.md

 4. [speech](./speech): speech synthesis and recognition
 5. [vision](./vision): pose detection

-Build all drivers by simply running `make` from the root folder.
+Build all packages by simply running `make` from the root folder.
+To get your hands dirty, check out our [examples](./examples).